vertica/aws-lambda-vertica-loader/README.md

 If you have a prefix that doesn't receive files very often, and want to ensure that files are loaded every N minutes, use the following process to force periodic loads.

-When you create the configuration, add a filenameFilterRegex such as '.*\.csv', which only loads CSV files that are put into the specified S3 prefix.
+When you create the configuration, add a Filename Filter Regex such as '.*\.csv', which only loads CSV files that are put into the specified S3 prefix.
 Then every N minutes, schedule the included dummy file generator through a CRON Job.